-No riparian vegetation (e.g., cottonwoods, willows, etc.) or channels exist on the site.
+No riparian vegetation (e.g., cottonwoods, willows, etc.) exist on the site nor do any channels or depressions that may indicate jurisdictional areas.
 It is the opinion of RCA Associates, Inc., that a comprehensive jurisdictional delineation will not be required at a future date.